- Language Settings

 Answering Questions in Forms in Multiple Languages

 Users can type in answers in whatever language their phone keyboard supports.
-ProntoForms has supported forms built in languages ranging from Arabic to English to Japanese.
+ProntoForms has supported forms built in languages ranging from English to Japanese.
 An example of using a Japanese keyboard on an iOS device is shown below:

 Form Builder Interface